 - The reuse of any historic resource for an incompatible use per this table is inconsistent with this ALUCP. - Standard Land Use Carloy Vehruol, Urban Reneval Administration and Bureau of Public Roads, U.S. Oppartment of Commerce, 1985.
 The SUCNI is a comprehensive land use classification system defined with shierarchical set of codes.
-The most of etaile level of class infrastion uses 4 digits (asy, 6911 for "churches, synagogues, and temples"), the next most detailed level uses three digits (691 for "religious sortions") and the most generalized level uses used to digits (69 for "inclinations"), in this land use compatibility table, the generalized via-digit SUCMI codes have been used where possible.
-The standards applicable to each two-digit set of land uses agreely to all the most generalized level used of settled distributions of the standards application to each two-digit set of land uses agreely to all the most established used elsewhere in the table.
-For example, in the execution over the "filterportation", Communication and solidities" category, SUCMI Code 37 and 68 incides communications and the execution of the "filterportation", Communication and solidities" category, SUCMI Code 37 and 68 incide communications and use of compatibility.
-Thus, SUCMI Code 48, in the second row, should be interpreted as including all uses described in the SUCM under the "48 code," except for Code 48. - 5 Community Noise Equivalent Level - 4 Per Section 5.1.6, gross floor area includes vested development. - While refuse disposal and related uses are not noise-sensitive, they are considered incompatible within the 65 dB CNEL contour because of their tendency to attract birds, a potential hazard to flight.
-These uses are considered incompatible throughout the Aircause Potentian Area, within includes all areas within the 65 dB CNEL contour, See Section 5.2.4.6
+The most of statile level of class infrastion uses 4 digits (say, 6911 for "churches, synagogues, and temples"), the next most detailed level uses three digits (691 for "religious sortions") and the most generalized level uses used to digits (91 for "includes"), in this land use compatibility table, the generalized via-digit SUCMI codes have been used where possible.
+The standards applicable to each two-digit set of land uses agree you to all the most destailed land uses (laing three digit and four-digit codes) within the two-digit category, unless a more detailed SUCMI code is used elsewhere in the table.
+For example, in the execution over the "filterportion", Communication and solidities" category, SUCMI Code 37 and 68 incides communications and use of the communication and solid set of the communication and use compatibility.
+Thus, SUCMI Code 48, in the second row, should be interpreted as including all uses described in the SUCMI under the "48 code," except for Code 48, in the second row, should be interpreted as including all uses described in the SUCMI under the "48 code," except for Code 48. - 5 Community Noise Equivalent Level - 4 Per Section 5.1.6, gross floor area includes vested development. - While refuse disposal and related uses are not noise-sensitive, they are considered incompatible within the 65 dB CNEL contour because of their tendency to attract binds, a potential hazard to flight.
+These uses are considered incompatible throughout the Airspace Protection Area, which includes all areas within the 65 dB CNEL control.
+See Section 5.2.4.6